50 Genius Ways to Redo Your Home in 2020

 Organize your pantry.

 A majorly overlooked space in your home: the pantry.
 You probably just toss everything in the pantry as soon as you get home from the grocery store, but there's a way to tame the chaos.
 Charlie Hellstern, a Seattle-based designer and the owner of Charlie Hellstern Interior Design, recommends tackling the spices first.
-"There is something gently meditative about going through all the flavorsome and aromatic spices, while turning chaos into order," he says.
+"There is something gently meditative about going through all the flavorsome and aromatic spices, while turning chaos into order," she says.
 "It's even something the kids can help with."
 The only supplies you need are scoops to depot the spices, empty glass jars, and pre-labeled stickers or a label-maker.

 Replace your lighting.